GoTeamEpsilon/OpenEMR-Cloud/README.md

 10. Under **Review**, ensure all information reflects the above steps.
 11. Click **Next: Create user**.

+#### Restrict permissions to your Root account

+0. Explanation of why this is important since it sometimes confuses me
+1. Steps Steps Steps XYZ XYZ XYZ

 ## ☁️ Private Cloud

 #### Lock down your system components with a private virtual network